"What do you do when your hands are

 "I think so," Harry said, opting not to get into the details.

 Scott either didn't pick up on his reluctance or didn't care.
 "I can lead you to the cottage whenever you're done there."

 Harry looked to Ginny.
 "Ready?"

 "If you are," she said, glancing back at the Potter grave.

 He knew he would return someday, assuming he lived long enough to do so.
 "Yeah, let's move on."

 Harry stopped in front of the rusting wrought-iron gate.
-"It looks better than I expected," he said, voicing his thoughts.
+"It looks better than I expected," he said.

 "I'll bet it used to be lovely…" Ginny said softly, and in her eyes Harry could almost see the reflection of what she imagined.

 "Needs some work at the moment," he said.
 He didn't want to envision the house as she was, before it had been made a ruin.
 He didn't want to become attached or nostalgic for a time he couldn't even remember.

 She looked at him knowingly.
 "You don't have act like this."